schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 **Note**: Distance readings of the sensor are in centimetres.

 Now we can "Upload to Arduino" and test our program.
 Let's pick a suitable obstacle, like a book, place it before the sensor and try different distances.
-The closer we bring it to the mBot, the faster the LEDs blink, the further away we take it from the mBot, the blinking rate decreases.
+The closer we bring it to the mBot, the faster the LEDs blink, and the further away we take it from the mBot, the blinking rate decreases.

 This was just another example of how we can get input from sensors and then manipulate that input arithmetically in order to produce a desired behaviour.
 We are going to work more with the ultrasonic sensor later on in this crash course.
 For the time being, let's move on and talk about the if and if-else control structure.